José Julián de Aranguren: Biography

-Once he obtained his diploma as professor of Sacred Theology, he took on the task of discipling and forming young aspirants to the religious life, a work that had to be interrupted in April 1829 when he was sent on a mission to the Philippines.
-He led a group of Spanish missionaries aboard their ship, 'Preciosa', which left the port of Santander on May 30, 1829.
+Once he obtained his diploma as Professor of Sacred Theology, he took on the task of discipling and forming young aspirants to the religious life.
+This work had to be interrupted in April 1829 when he was sent on a mission to the Philippines.
+He led a group of Spanish missionaries aboard the ship, 'Preciosa', which left the port of Santander on May 30, 1829.